Small Claims Court

 What happens if I do not answer?

 If you do not enter an answer within the allotted time, the plaintiff can get a default judgment from the court.
 You will not receive any prior notice of the hearing nor will you have an opportunity to tell your story to the court.
-You can file an answer after the allotted time as long as you file it before the default judgment is entered.
+You can file an answer after the allotted time as long as you file it before the default judgment is signed.

 Preparing Your Case